 Then of course there’s the middle ground.
 AI use cases that have the potential to be ground-breaking in both a positive and negative way.
 There are so many examples of situations where the excitement around an AI idea overshadows the bad things that could happen if it fell into the wrong hands.
 Or if the laws around its use weren’t tight enough.
 Here are a couple of good examples of what I interpret as questionable AI:

-- Analysing US govt drone flights and success rates – this was a contract Google took on when I worked there, but that the company ultimately decided against renewing because of the moral ambiguity
+- Analysing US govt drone flights and success rates – this was a contract Google took on but ultimately decided against renewing because of the moral ambiguity

 - Gene splicing in medicine – this has the potential to eradicate diseased DNA in sick people, which is, of course, an incredible invention.
 But it could also be used to genetically modify children (make them have blue eyes, or blonde hair etc.) which also comes with a whole host of ethical issues